DTHM3/Recyclable-Analysis/README.md

 It had the aforementioned 5 classes of reclyables from Portland State University at the following link.
 [https://web.cecs.pdx.edu/~singh/rcyc-web/dataset.html]

+Download files under download and the [Recycled dataset python version] link.
+Extract files and put them in the same folder as the ipynb file in this repo.
+The test file is provided, the train file does not fit in the repo and must be downloaded separately from the website.

 ## About Experience
 The experience allowed for creation of a machine learning project from the ground up with two group members that involved detailed planning and production of various machine learning tactics to create a model.
 We chose to classify recyclables as we saw ita importance to UVA and Virginia as a whole.
 This project was done as part of ML4VA as part of Rich Nguyen's class.